nvlled/stypefied/README.md

 - The build pipeline is a bit of a mess, which consist of tsc, rollup, and then babel.
 I'm thinking of just using tsc and systemjs.

+- Relative imports.
+I'm still not sure how if there's a better way of doing things like import * as db from "../../db".
+It seems to be a bit of a pain for deeper directories.